deydoux/42cursus-push_swap/README.md

 - **`rra`, `rrb` and `rrr`:** Rotate all elements down by one of stack A, stack B or both (the last element becomes the first one)

 ### Algorithm
-I implemented the following algorithm to sort the elements:
+I implemented an algorithm designed to sort the stack with a minimal number of operations.
+The algorithm is based on the following steps:
 1. Divide **stack A** into 3 chunks and push them to **stack B**
     1. Calculate chunk size based on total elements
     2. For each chunk (starting from smallest numbers):